AliBgisrs/Predicting-Lodging-severity-of-pea-using-machine-learning/README.md

-Description

-If you wish to predict the severity of lodging in dry peas using only the RED, GREEN, and BLUE values along with machine learning, this tool is designed to assist you
+If you aim to forecast the severity of lodging in dry peas exclusively using RED, GREEN, and BLUE values with a Random Forest model, please utilize the 'LodgingSeverityPrediction' tool.
+Conversely, if your goal is to predict lodging scores in dry peas using RED, GREEN, BLUE, red edge, NIR bands, and crop height values in conjunction with an XGBOOST model, we recommend using the 'LodgingScorePrediction' tool.

 ![image](https://github.com/AliBgisrs/Predicting-Lodging-severity-of-pea-using-machine-learning/assets/109620013/697875e3-3dd1-45a1-8557-1762dd98b2be)